 February 27, 2014 1 comment

-Fuckboys come in all shapes and sizes, in real life and on the Internet.
+Haters come in all shapes and sizes, in real life and on the Internet.
 Tragically, you might have one in your family right now; don’t worry it’s not too late to cure them of their affliction.
-Fuckboy anamalia—the scientific name of the fuckboy kingdom—thrive on feeding off of hate and sadness because their lives are unfulfilled and they fill that void with malice.
-Fuckboys are nothing if they do not hate something on the Internet.
+Hateris anamalia—the scientific name of the hater kingdom—thrive on feeding off of hate and sadness because their lives are unfulfilled and they fill that void with malice.
+Haters are nothing if they do not hate something on the Internet.

 Young Thug is a genius—I’ll live and die by that statement.
 He’s currently the next artist up in the pool of up-and-comers, recently signing to Young Money after his explosion onto the scene last year.
 He’s creative; he’s inimitable.
 His siren-like croon is messy, but just as it starts to get away from him, he hones it right back to create a matchless sound—it’s sporadic mixed with the right amount of formulaic.
 He’s able to bend words and sounds to create sonic masterpieces.
 He’s the Michelangelo of rap.